 Moderator: Andrew Maass

-Quarry Valley School District Board Member, 3 years: Sarah Lohnes-Watulak
+Quarry Valley School District Board Member, 3 years: Lisa Miser

 Quarry Valley School District Board Member, 1 year: Vacant